cerberauth/openid-connect-examples/examples/react-spa/README.md

 ## Deployment

-This project is deployed on Cloudflare Pages.
-You can access the live demo [here](https://cerberauth-react-spa-oidc.pages.dev/).
+This project is deployed on Cloudflare Workers.
+You can access the live demo at [react-spa-oidc.cerberauth.workers.dev](https://react-spa-oidc.cerberauth.workers.dev/).

 ## Prerequisites